 I, Mrs. Amy Ott, am currently the Functional Life Skills Teacher at Helena Middle School, in Helena, Montana, teaching students with moderate to severe special needs.
 Over my time as an educator, I have found the FLS classroom to be extremely challenging, yet the most rewarding position as a special education teacher.
 It is my desire to help students with special needs become independent life-long members of their community.

-To begin with, I am a wife of a hard-working self-employed business owner and a mother of three boys (ages: 14, 12, and 5), whom are strong-willed, active, and growing boys.
-When I am not in the classroom, our family is outdoors; hiking, boating, hunting, and playing sports.
+To begin with, I am a wife of a hard-working self-employed business owner and a mother of three boys (ages: 15, 13, and 6), whom are strong-willed, active, and growing boys.
+When I am not in the classroom, our family is outdoors; hiking, boating, hunting, and camping.
 I enjoy documenting our family stories through photography and scrap booking.
 My family keeps me grounded and supports all my endeavors.

 I pursued my enthusiasm of children, by earning a Bachelor of Arts degree from Florida Gulf Coast University and becoming a special education teacher in 2002.
 Over the last nineteen years, I have taught a variety of students with special needs.
 I began my teaching career in Florida, in a general education high school setting, as a resource teacher for students with learning disabilities and as a co-teacher for student council.
 Here, I taught students with learning disabilities and assisted them with their transition services to becoming an independent adult and supporting them in finding a functional job to meet their abilities and skills.